flybywiresim/docs/docs/pilots-corner/beginner-guide/descent.md

 If we are using Microsoft Flight Simulator without any Online ATC services (VATSIM, IVAO, PilotEdge, ...), and using the MSFS built-in ATC, you usually can't request ATIS information for the destination airport at this point.
 MSFS ATC makes ATIS only available once close to the destination airport.

-If we are flying with Online ATC you can request ATIS via the `MCDU-ATSU-ACO` page or your Online ATC network's client at this time.
+If we are flying with Online ATC you can request ATIS via the `MCDU-ATSU-AOC` page or your Online ATC network's client at this time.

 We can in any case request the METAR weather information for the destination airport via the same page.